 The BTS Skytrain is a really great way to get around Thailand’s capital.
 It’s safe, clean, air-conditioned, and relatively cheap.
 It doesn’t suffer from traffic jams and you won’t breathe in a lung full of toxic air when you take it.
 The system runs until midnight, after which you can take taxis, which as I mentioned, are inexpensive.

-Bangkok storms ahead on the topic of transport.
+Bangkok is far ahead of Hanoi on the topic of transport.
 The BTS system is cheap and efficient.
 Taxis are very cheap and much better value than in Hanoi.

 Where Hanoi beats Bangkok is on long-term transport if, and only if, you can handle a motorbike.
 If you’re not afraid to get on a motorcycle then you could potentially save money in Hanoi.
 Motorbikes are inexpensive to rent and buy.
 Petrol is very cheap.
 Bangkok doesn’t have the same motorbike culture and the BTS costs can add up over time